-6. Use of covered clothing: People who wear covered clothing regularly are exposed less to the sun, and hence, can’t synthesize vitamin D.
+6. Use of covered clothing: People who wear covered clothing regularly get less sun exposure, and hence, can’t synthesize vitamin D.

 Signs of vitamin D deficiency

 Vitamin D deficiency often remains undetected, and therefore, untreated.
 However, you could look out for certain signs and symptoms.
-Such as low immunity (falling sick often), tiredness, lower back pain, slow wound healing, bone loss, hair loss, muscle pain, and mood disorders (anxiety and depression).
+These include:

 If you suspect that you might be deficient in vitamin D, consult your doctor.
 He/she will prescribe a blood test to find out if your vitamin D levels are okay.
 If you turn out to be deficient, your doctor will help you manage it with the right combination of foods, supplements, and lifestyle changes, as needed.